-Figure 22: Screenshot of configuration page for network settings.
+Figure 24: Screenshot of configuration maintenance page.

-connection-less protocol, data transmission starts instantly if UDP is selected.
+If TCP is selected, the SP1 opens up the server port 7681 and waits for a client computer to connect before transmitting data.
+Because UDP is a connection-less protocol, data transmission starts instantly if UDP is selected.
 In UDP mode you thus have to specify the IP address and port number of the client computer.
 It is possible to enter a multicast address here, if you want the data to be received by multiple hosts or processes.

-8.10 Maintenance
+8.11 Maintenance

-On the maintenance page, which is shown in Figure 23, you can download a file that contains the current device configuration by pressing the download link.
-In case of technical problems please include this file in your support request, such that your device configuration can be reproduced.
+On the maintenance page that is shown in Figure 24 you can download a file that contains the current device configuration and the system logs, by pressing the download link.
+In case of technical problems please include this file in your support request, such that your device configuration can be reproduced and that system problems can be studied.